srikanthanusuri/npm-ci-login/README.md

 Inspired from [npm-ci-login](https://github.com/postmanlabs/npm-cli-login)

 Allows you to log in to NPM without STDIN, STDOUT.
 Use in places like CI build systems.
-Also creates/modifies entries in the ~/.npmrc file for authentication.

 ### Installation